 As technology around car manufacturing has gotten more sophisticated and the needs of consumers around car ownership have evolved, so has car insurance.
-Usage-based insurance (UBI) capabilities are on the rise across insurance carriers, offering personalized premiums for drivers and another insurance product for carriers.
+Usage-based insurance (UBI) capabilities are on the rise across insurance carriers, offering personalized premiums for drivers and an additional insurance product for carriers.

 What Is Usage-Based Insurance?